proofofsoulprotocol/soulwallet-backend/design-doc.md

 + --------
 + Xuri will finish it in recovery-records.js.
 + --------
-+ 13. clearRecords, input: email, return true or false.
++ 13. clearRecoveryRecords, input: email, return true or false.
 It will clear the specific recovery records on the security server, but can't clear the recovery data which is on progress but not finished.
 + --------
-+ To be discussed **with Robbie**.
++ Xuri add and discussed **with Robbie**.

 ## Collections(Objects)